 Students in the first year are advised to select from among 100- and 200- level courses (introductory level courses).
 Majors, in consultation with a faculty advisor, design a curriculum suited to their particular interests and professional needs.
 Division approval is required for acceptance as a major, for course distribution within the major, and for graduation.
-To complete the major, a student must complete L.HIS-288, L.HIS-489 and L.HIS-490 and maintain at least a 2.3 GPA in 33 credits of history courses taken for the major.
+To complete the major, a student must complete L.HIS-288, L.HIS-489 and L.HIS-490 and maintain at least a 2.300 GPA in 33 credits of history courses taken for the major.

 L.HIS-175, 288, 386, 489 and 490 must be taken at Loras College.
 History majors may apply up to 12 transfer credits toward their Loras degree.
-Credit will not be granted for online courses that do not require on-campus contact hours.